rhysgp/rhyssoft.com/blogs/004_masto-auth.md

 mastodon account.
 In the real world, the user will need to be able to specify their server.

-You can see that I added the `error` flag to the result returned by Mastodon.
-This just makes it easy to check whether there was an error or not.
+I added the `error` flag to the result returned by Mastodon.
+This just makes it easy to check whether there was an error or not from the calling code.

-The `client_id` and `client_secret` are what we need for future calls.
+The `client_id` and `client_secret` properties are what we need for future calls.

 ## Authorizing the user